vygr/ChrysaLisp/docs/MACROS.md

 Macros are expanded at source read time via the REPL.
 This happens once before your source starts to 'run'.
-Thus you can use macros to move calculations to 'read time' rather than doing them at 'run time'
+Thus you can use macros to move calculations to 'read time' rather than doing them at 'run time'.

 A simple example is the `(const)` macro: